clementfarabet/thmap/README.md

 thnode
 ```

-Write a config file that lists all the available nodes (`config.lua`):
+Write a config file that lists all the available nodes (`nodes.lua`):

 ```lua
 -- example configuration, with two nodes: